-This attack upon the right of our centre was accompanied by a very heavy cannonade upon our whole line, which was defined to support the repeated attacks of cavalry and infantry occasionally mixed, but sometimes separate, which were made upon it.
-In one of these, the enemy carried the farm house of Haye Sainte, as the detachment of the light battalion of the legion which occupied it had expended all its ammunition, and the enemy occupied the only communication their was with themtaken many prisoners and an eagle.

-The enemy repeatedly charged our infantry with his cavalry; but these attacks were uniformly unsuccessful, and they afforded opportunities to our cavalry to charge in one of which Lord E. Somerfet's brigade, Royal Horse Guards, and First Dragoon Guards, highly distinguished themselves, having
+This attack upon the right of our centre was accompanied by a very heavy cannonade upon our whole line, which was destined to support the repeated attacks of cavalry, and infantry, occasionally mixed, but sometimes separate, which were made upon it.
+In one of these, the enemy carried the farm house of Haye Sainte, as the detachment of the light battalion of the legion which occupied it had expended all its ammunition, and the enemy occupied the only communication there was with them.
+The enemy repeatedly charged our infantry with his cavalry; but these attacks were uniformly unsuccessful, and they afforded opportunities to our cavalry to charge in one of which Lord E. Somerset's brigade, Royat Horse Guards, and first Dra-goon Guards, highly distinguished themselves; as did that of Major General Sir W. Poisonby, having taken many prisoners and an eagle.

-These attacks were repeated till about seven in the evening, when the enemy made a desperate effort with the cavalry and infantry to force our left centre, near the farm of La Haye Sainte, which, after a severe contest, was defeated; and having observed that the troops retired from the attack in great confusion, and that the march of General Bulow's corps by Fritchermont upon Planchenoit and La Belle Biliance, had begun to take effect; and as I could perceive the are of his cannon, and as Marshal Prince Blacher had joined in person, with a corps of his army to the left of our line by Ohain, I determined to attack the enemy, and immediately advanced the whole line of infantry, supported by the cavalry and artillery.
-The attack succeeded in every point; the enemy was forced from his polition on the heights, and fled in the utmost confusion, leaving behind him, as far as I could judge, one hundred and fifty pieces of cannon, with their ammunition, which fell into our hands.
+These attacks were repeated till about seven, in the evening, when the enemy made a desperate effort with the cavalry and infantry to force our left centre, near the form of La Haye Sainte, which, after a severe contest, was defeated; and having observed that the troops retired from the attack in great confusion, and that the march of General Bulow's corps by Fritchermont upon Planchenoit and La Beile Alliance, had begun to take effect; and as I could perceive the fire of his cannon, and as Marshal Prince Blucher had joined in person, with a corps of his army to the left of our line by Ohain, I determined to attack the enemy, and immediately advanced the whole line of infantry, supported by the cavalry and artillery.
+The attack succeeded in every point; the enemy was forced from his position on the heights, and fled in the utwost confusion, leaving behind him, as far as I could fudge, one hundred and fifty pieces of cannon, with their ammunition, which fell into our hands.

-I continued the pursuit till long after dark, and then discontinued it, only on account of the fatigue of our troops, who had been engaged during twelve hours, and because I found myself on the same road with Marshal Blueher, who assured me of his intention to follow the enemy throughout the night he has sent me word this morning, that he had taken sixty pieces of cannon belonging to the Imperial Guard, and several carriages, baggage, &c. belonging to Buonaparte, in Genappe.
+I continued the pursuit till long after dark, and then discontinued it, only on account of the fatigue of our troops, who had been engaged during twelve hours, and because I found myself on the same road with Marshal Blucher, who assured me of his intention to follow the enemy throughout the night: he has sent me word this morning, that he had taken sixty pieces of cannon belonging to the Imperial Guard, and several carriages, baggage, &c. belonging to Buonaparte, in Genappe.

-I propose to move this morning upon Nivelles, and
+I propose to move this morning upon Nivelles,

-net to discontinue my operations.
+and not to discontinue my operations,

-Your Lordship will observe, that such a desperate action could not be fought, and such advantages could not be gained, without great loss; and, I am forry to add, that ours has been immense.
-In Lieutenant General Sir Thomas Picton, his Majerty has sustained the loss of an officer who has frequently distinguished himself in his service; and he fell gloriously leading his division to a charge with bayonets, by which one of the most serious attacks made by the enemy on our position was deseated.
+Your Lordship will observe, that such a desperate action could not be fought, and such advantages could not be gained, without great loss; and, I am sorry to add, that ours has been immense.
+In Lieutenant General Sir Thomas Picton, his Majesty has sustained the loss of an officer who has frequently distinguished himself in his service; and he fell, gloriously leading his division to a charge with bayonets, by which one of the most serious attacks made by the enemy on our position, was defeated.

-The Earl of Uxbridge, after having successfuly got through the ardous day received a wound by almost the last shot fired, which will, I am afraid, deprive his Majesty for some time of his services.
+The Earl of Uxbridge, after having successfully got through the arduous day received a would by almost the last shot fired which will.
+I am afraid, deprive his Majesty for some time of his services.

-His Royal Highness the Prince of Orange diftinguished himself by his gallantry and conduct till he received a wound from a musket ball, through the houlder, which obliged him to quit the field.
+His Royal Highness the Prince of Orange distinguished himsen by his gallantry and conduct till he received a wound from a musket ball, through the shoulder, which obliged him to quit the field.